Table of Contents

 The sooner we can review your murder or attempted murder charges and, when applicable, any existing criminal record, the faster we can develop the best legal strategy for your unique case.

-Contact Our Greenville Murder and Attempted Murder Defense Lawyers at the David W. Martin Law Group for a Free Consultation Today
+Contact Our Trial-Tested Murder and Attempted Murder Defense Lawyers in Greenville at the David W. Martin Law Group for a Free Consultation Today

 If you have been charged with murder or attempted murder in South Carolina, contact our experienced criminal defense attorneys in Greenville at the David W. Martin Law Group today by calling (803) 590-1958 to fully review your case with our lawyers, so we can provide the straightforward solutions you need to make informed decisions about the direction of your case and your future.4